Enhanced Validation of primary antibodies: what it is and how it helps your research get published

 This strategy is based on comparing the protein analysis achieved by the antibody-based method with levels of the target protein detected by a non-antibody-based method.
 We compare the protein levels determined by the antibody with the corresponding RNA levels.
 At least two samples must be used, and they should be selected so that the target protein is expressed at different levels.
 The antibody is validated when the signal obtained from the different samples and determined by the two independent methods correlate.

 This strategy validates the antibody with mass spectrometry (MS) analysis.
 Each gel lane is fractionated according to molecular weight and the fractions are separately analyzed by MS to identify how each protein has migrated on the gel.
 Antibody specificity is confirmed when the size detected by the antibody is equivalent to the size of the corresponding target protein detected in migration capture MS.

-To promote transparency, the details of these methods and all antibody characterization data achieved using different applications are freely accessible on our website (atlasantibodies.com) and additional data is supplied on the Human Protein Atlas portal.
+To promote transparency, the details of these methods and all antibody characterization data achieved using different applications are freely accessible on our website (atlasantibodies.com).
+Additional data is supplied on the Human Protein Atlas portal.

-Enhanced validation of an antibody has to include primary data, preferably images, comparing side-by-side detection of the target in biological samples that confirm specificity towards the target, absence of cross-reactivity, and lot to lot reproducibility.
-For immunohistochemistry, for example, each antibody is supplied with 500 images, from 44 normal and 20 cancer tissues.
+Enhanced validation of an antibody includes primary data, preferably images, comparing side-by-side detection of the target in biological samples that confirm specificity towards the target, absence of cross-reactivity, and lot to lot reproducibility.
+For immunohistochemistry, each antibody is supplied with 500 images from 44 normal and 20 cancer tissues.

 The best in class

 We build trust in our antibodies through proof and content.

 As the original manufacturer at Atlas Antibodies, we have complete control over our antibodies.